Nicolas Stacey: Oxfam and Social Services

 He was responsible for pioneering from scratch two projects which were to become national government policy.
 The first was to introduce Professional Fostering for delinquent and troubled teenagers.
 Hitherto pre-puberty children in care were mainly fostered while teenagers were placed in institutions.
 Stacey was convinced that putting a lot of unloved, insecure, often delinquent and troubled teenagers together exacerbated their problems while the institutionsto which they were sent became springboards for borstal and prison.

-Carefully selected and well supported professional foster parents were paid a fee so that if a married couple fostered two youngsters they would earn for a very demanding job the equivalent of a teacher's annual salary.
-Foster care fees cost about half what it costs to keep a youngster in an institution.
-Professional Fostering was a great success and was introduced nationwide.
+Carefully selected and well supported professional foster parents were paid a fee, and a married couple fostering two children could earn the equivalent of a teacher's annual salary for what was widely regarded as a demanding job.
+Foster care fees were reported to be about half the cost of keeping a child in an institution.
+The Professional Fostering was later introduced nationwide and was described as a success.

 The second scheme, monitored from the start by the University of Kent, was Community Care for the Elderly.
 Instead of sending old people unable to care for themselves into old people's homes, each old person was individually assessed to see what services they would require in order to stay in their own homes.
 A package of care tailored to each old person's particular needs - from getting them up in the morning to putting them to bed at night and providing a daily meal - was provided by social work staff.
 Very often it was cheaper than the cost of care in an old people's home.